 What Happened to the Biblical Saints of the First Century?

-I believe there may be some clues by reading Scripture in the context of the audience to whom it was speaking to.
+However, there may be some clues by reading Scripture in the context of the audience to whom it was speaking to.
 Often, many will read Scripture believing that words apply to them when it actually applies to the people of that day and age.
-With this in mind, I am going to propose a theory that may hold truth, or may be too farfetched to have any merit, but please bear with me.
-I would like the reader to affirm, refute and discuss the evidence presented.
+With this in mind, the following will propose a theory that may hold truth, or may be too farfetched to have any merit.
+It is up to the reader to affirm, refute and discuss the evidence presented.

 The tombs also were opened.
 And many bodies of the saints who had fallen asleep were raised – Matthew 29:52